oven-sh/bun/README.md

-# Speedy - a fast web bundler & JavaScript runtime environment
+# A fast bundler & JS Runtime built for developer iteration cycle

-Speedy bundles & transpiles JavaScript, TypeScript, and CSS.
-Speedy is probably the fastest bundler out today.
+Speedy is a fast bundler, transpiler, and runtime environment for JavaScript & TypeScript.
+It also supports bundling CSS.

-### Speed hacking
+### Performance optimizations

-Here are some techniques Speedy uses to make your builds shockingly fast.
+Here are some techniques Speedy uses to go fast.
 Most are small wins.
 Some are big.

 #### Compare comptime-known strings by nearest `(u64 || u32 || u16 || u8)`-sized integer